techidaily/site-games-able/source/_posts/insight-into-xboxs-penalty-protocol.md

  Put clearly, Xbox's enforcement strike system is a way for you to track how different kinds of enforcement will affect your Xbox account and how multiple enforcements will worsen your standing.

  In this way, Xbox has implemented an eight-tier system for strikes that clearly defines the consequences of multiple enforcements, and how you can work to better your account.
-Rather than questioning Xbox as to[how to get your banned game account back](https://www.makeuseof.com/how-to-get-banned-game-account-back/) , the strike system provides a clear guide.
+Rather than questioning Xbox as to [how to get your banned game account back](https://www.makeuseof.com/how-to-get-banned-game-account-back/) , the strike system provides a clear guide.

 ![A promotional chart showing the processes for the enforcement strike system used by Xbox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/enforcement_stacking_user_journey_infographic_1920x1080-cde0f58d6138850cea87.jpg)